DreamTheater/Backbone.DataBinding/README.md

 ## Getting Started
 ### Create view and model
+Define the view and the model.
+They should be an instances of `Backbone.View`/`Backbone.Model` or their inheritors.
 ```js
 var view = new Backbone.View(), model = new Backbone.Model();
 ```

 ### Create model binder
-The class `Backbone.ModelBinder` is a decorator.
-Just pass a view and model instances into constructor of class to getting started.
+`Backbone.ModelBinder` is a decorator.
+Just pass the view and the model into constructor of class to getting started.
 ```js
 var modelBinder = new Backbone.ModelBinder(view, model);
 ```

-You can use both `new Backbone.ModelBinder(view)` and `Backbone.ModelBinder(view)` notations.
-Use option that you more prefer.

 ### Define bindings
 Use `modelBinder.define(binding, options)` method to define bindings between your view and model.
 If you want to define a lot of bindings in one action use `modelBinder.define(bindings)` option.